 Everyone in the Mossbourne Federation who comes into contact with children and their families has a role to play in safeguarding children.
-School staff are particularly important in safeguarding and promoting the welfare of children as we are in a position to identify concerns early, provide help for children and to prevent concerns from escalating.
+A whole school approach is particularly important in safeguarding and promoting the welfare of children as we are in a position to identify concerns early, provide help for children and to prevent concerns from escalating.
 Mossbourne Federation staff form part of the wider safeguarding system for children.
+Children in the federation are taught about safeguarding, including online safety, and explicitly taught about how to access and seek support both within and outside of school.
 The Mossbourne Federation will work with the three safeguarding partners (the local authority (social care), the police, clinical commissioning groups (health services)) and other services to promote the welfare of children and protect them from harm.